 You can refer yourself for these sessions by contacting us on 0300 222 5932, 9am - 5pm Monday – Friday, or by completing our online referral form on the 'Getting Help' page.

-This is an anonymous online survey to help you spot the signs of problem drinking.
-If the survey highlights drinking at risky levels, you will be advised to contact i-access for further support.
+This is a short, simple online test to help you spot the signs of problem drinking.
+If the test highlights drinking at risky levels, you will be advised to contact the team at i-access for further support.

 Support groups